ozybrennan/tictactoe-ruby/README.md

 # tictactoe-ruby

-A ruby game in tic-tac-toe.
-Using a tree/node algorithm, the tic tac toe game always chooses the optimal move.
+A tic-tac-toe game in Ruby.
+Using a tree/node algorithm, the computer's AI always chooses the optimal move.
 Try to beat it. :)